Stanisław Kot

 Stanisław Kot (22 October 1885 – 26 December 1975) was a Polish historian and politician.
-A native of the Austrian partition of Poland, he was attracted to the cause of Polish independence early in life.
+A native of the Austrian partition of Poland, early in life he was attracted to the cause of Polish independence.
 As a professor of the Jagiellonian University (1920–1933), he held the chair of the History of Culture.
 His principal expertise was in the politics, ideologies, education, and literature of the 16th- and 17th-century Polish–Lithuanian Commonwealth.
 He is particularly known for his contributions to the study of the Reformation in Poland.

 As a Second Polish Republic politician, he was a member of the People's Party; and, during World War II, he held several posts in the Polish Government in Exile, including those of Minister of the Interior (1940–1941), Minister of State (1942–1943), and Minister of Information (1943–1944).
 He also served, during the war, as Polish ambassador to the Soviet Union (1941–1942); and shortly after the war, as Polish ambassador to Italy (1945–1947).

 In 1947, in the wake of the communist takeover of Poland, he became a political refugee, living in France and later in the United Kingdom, where he was the leader of the People's Party in exile.

 Early life and education

 Kot was born into a peasant family in Ruda, in the Austrian-partition Galicia region of Austro-Hungary.
 His father Marcin, a leading citizen of the village, could read and write, and was involved in the patriotic movement of Lesser Poland, the historic region to which Ruda belonged.
 Kot attended elementary school in Czarna and Sędziszów and gymnasium in Rzeszów, and became active in Polish-independence youth groups in Galicia, part of the Austrian partition of Poland.

 In 1904 he matriculated in law at Lwów University, but in 1905 he transferred to Kraków's Jagiellonian University, where in 1909 he obtained a Ph.D. in classics for a thesis on The Influence of the Political Theories of Classical Antiquity on the Political Ideas of Sixteenth-Century Poland, with Special Reference to Andrzej Frycz Modrzewski.
-At university he was active in the student socialist movement, and clashed with right-wing National Democrats over his insistence on respecting the rights of the region's ethnic Ukrainian citizens.
+At university he was active in the student socialist movement, cooperating with the Polish Social Democratic Party of Galicia, and clashed with right-wing National Democrats over his insistence on respecting the rights of the region's ethnic Ukrainian citizens.
 Kot also rejected the National Democrats' antisemitism.